hapax/hapax.github.io/assets/teaching.md

 Heck, if you can't walk, how do you expect to get a job!
 But privately, teach had to admit: two hours in the scrubland every day for six years did seem excessive.
-But that's how they'd been doing things forever, and it was hard to see a different way.
+But that's how they'd been doing things forever.

 <figure>
     <div style="text-align:center"><img src